dabit3/next.js-amplify-workshop/README.md

 }
 ```

-Finally, in the navigation, add a link to the new route to show only if a user is currently signed in:
+4. In the navigation, add a link to the new route to show only if a user is currently signed in:

 ```js
 {